 The US House of Representatives report on DOE's Loan Guarantee Program contends that the loan portfolio was not diversified and that this will therefore lead to higher losses.
 But is it true that the loan portfolio is undiversified?
 A review of the loan guarantee recipients indicates that the portfolio is actually geographically broadly diversified and includes a large mix of both direct company loan guarantees and project development recipients.
 That indicates diversification.
 What about the high concentration of solar projects - does this indicate an imprudent lack of diversification, as the House report argues?
 A review of the solar projects funded indicates otherwise.
-The BloombergGovernment report review of the solar projects receiving loan guarantees finds that recipients of the solar loan guarantees are in fact quite diversified, including

-"residential, commercial and utility-scale installations using three types of photovoltaic cells and two different types of concentrating power (CSP) technologies."
+The Bloomberg Government report review of the solar projects receiving loan guarantees finds that recipients of the solar loan guarantees are in fact quite diversified, including "residential, commercial and utility-scale installations using three types of photovoltaic cells and two different types of concentrating power (CSP) technologies".
 That is a lot of diversification.
 See: http://about.bgov.com/2011/12/01/bgov-study-solyndra-failure-obscures-low-risk-energy-guarantees/

-Indeed a dispassionate observer would recognize that the Solyndra failure came in large part because it was a solar technology that does not rely on silicon - in other words it is a US company that provides diversification from the silicon basis for most photovoltaics.
-The collapse in silicon prices and collapse in PV prices that no one predicted doomed Solyndra precisely because Solyndra represented a non-silicon technology, a diversified loan recipient that represents diversification for US solar manufacturing.
-Had silicon prices and PV prices not unexpectedly collapsed, Solyndra could well now be viewed as a very shrewd loan choice that strengthens the diversified US solar industry position globally.
-It is ironic that Solyndra, which is clearly a diversification company, should be pointed to as an example of lack of diversification.
+Indeed a dispassionate observer would recognize that the Abound failure was driven by a collapse in silicon prices and collapse in PV prices that no one predicted.
+Had silicon prices and PV prices not unexpectedly collapsed, abound could well now be viewed as a very shrewd loan choice that strengthens the diversified US solar industry position globally (because it relies on cadmium telluride).